abhithube/insurance-portal-angular/README.md

 Angular is used for dynamic HTML templating, form validation, routing, and making REST calls.
 Bootstrap offers some very basic styling to make the application a bit more modern.
 AWS Amplify, a JS library, connects to a user pool on AWS Cognito and provides functionality to register and authenticate users.
 An authentication guard is set up to protect certain page routes, redirecting to the login page if the current user is not authenticated.

 ## CI/CD Workflow
-The workflow consists of pushing code to a dev branch, upon which Travis CI will run unit tests.
+The build pipeline starts with pushing code to a dev branch, upon which Travis CI will run unit tests.
 If the tests pass, the branch is merged into master.
 Travis CI will create a Docker image, which consists of building the source code and running tests against that build.
 Upon success, the image is pushed to the Amazon container registry.

 ## AWS Setup
 Amazon's container-orchestration service, ECS, is responsible for pulling Docker images from the container registry and firing up containers.
 Two clusters have been created for this project.